-There are several so-called policy extensions in UKMOD.5 More than one policy as well as functions from different policies can belong to a single extension.
+UKMOD includes several policy extensions.5 More than one policy as well as functions from different policies can belong to a single extension.
 Furthermore, the same policy or function can belong to more than one extension.
-Extensions can be by default "switched on", i.e. calculations are carried out, or "off".
-Importantly, users can select whether to run the taxbenefit simulations with the extension being on or off via the "View / Filter / Add-Ons" tab of the model's "Run" window.
+Extensions can be "switched on", i.e. calculations are carried out, or "off" via the "View / Filter / Add-Ons" tab of the model's "Run" window.

-There are two benefit take-up extensions: Benefit Take-up Adjustments, BTA, and Benefit Take-up Adjustments Observed, BTO.
+There are two benefit take-up extensions: Benefit Take-up Adjustment, BTA, and Benefit Take-up Adjustment Observed, BTO.
 Both these extensions are designed to reflect imperfect benefits take-up.
-They are distinguished by the way that take-up is prioritised among the simulated population: under BTA take-up is completely randomly allocated among eligible tax units, whereas under BTO take-up is allocated to units that are reported to receive benefits in the data first, and only then to the remainder of the eligible population.
+They are distinguished by the way that take-up is prioritised among the simulated population: under BTA take-up is allocated randomly among all eligible tax units, whereas under BTO take-up is first allocated to units that are reported to receive benefits in the data, and only then are random allocations made to the remainder of the eligible population.
 By default, BTA is switched off and BTO is switched on.
 Switching both BTO and BTA extensions off implies a full (100%) take-up.
 For more information on the assumed benefit take-up rates, see section 3.2.3.

-There are five extensions that limit analysis to households located in selected regions: England, ENG, London, LDN, Northern Ireland, NI, Scotland, SCT, and Wales, WLS.
+There are five extensions that limit analysis to households located in selected regions.
+Five of these relate exclusively to regional denomination: England, ENG, London, LDN, Northern Ireland, NI, Scotland, SCT, and Wales, WLS.
 These extensions are off by default in the UK model.
 However, in each country model the respective extension is on (e.g. SCT is on by default in the model for Scotland).
+The geographic scope of a simulation can also be limited by enabling the "ukpovertyline_uk" policy toward the bottom of the spine.
+This policy is designed to evaluate a poverty line at the UK level before omitting units outside of the geographic region of interest.
+The geographic region of interest is set within the policy "ukpovertyline uk".